nsoss/srce-desktop-app/README.md

 * `npm run start:main` Build and run the Electron application.
 Make sure that the React application is being served in the background.
 If you see a blank screen, you probably forgot to run `npm start:renderer`.
-* `npm run typeorm migration:run` Execute all pending database migrations.
+* `npm run db:migrate` Execute all pending database migrations.
-* `npm run typeorm migration:revert` Revert the last executed migration.
+* `npm run db:rollback` Revert the last executed migration.
 Use this command to test your `down()` method.
-* `npm run typeorm schema:drop` ☢️ the database schema.
+* `npm run db:drop` ☢️ the database.
 Can come in handy if something goes wrong while developing migrations.
 * `npm run lint` Check the codebase for linter errors.
 Used by CI.
 * `npm run format` Format the codebase using Prettier.
 Use this script if CI complains.